Honors & Awards

 - Nebraska Granite Award (2011-12)

-Jake Sueflohn went 2-2 at 149 pounds, with both losses coming by narrow decisions to seeded opponents.
-Sueflohn, the No. 6 seed, opened with a 16-0 technical fall over North Carolina's Christian Barber to get his tournament off on the right note.
-In the second round, he fell to 11th-seeded Joshua Kindig, 7-5, to move into the consolation bracket.
+Sueflohn went 2-2 at 149 pounds, with both losses coming by narrow decisions to seeded opponents.
+Sueflohn, the No. 6 seed, opened with a 16-0 technical fall over North Carolina’s Christian Barber to get the tournament off on the right note.
+In the second round, Sueflohn fell to 11th-seeded Joshua Kindig, 7-5, to move into the consolation bracket.